 Salaries in the media

 The media isn’t among the top paying industries.
-The Office for National Statistics ranks 350 professions by earnings and places salaries for journalists, newspaper editors and magazine editors at 88th in its list.
-But with several years’ experience under your belt, salaries in the media are normally at the UK average level of around £27,000 and can rise to beyond £40,000, especially in London.
+The Office for National Statistics has previously ranked 350 professions by earnings and places salaries for journalists, newspaper editors and magazine editors at 88th in its list.
+But with several years’ experience under your belt, salaries in the media are normally at the UK average level of around £29,000 and can rise to beyond £40,000, especially in London.
 And there are many reasons other than money for working in the media, not least of which is the likelihood of being surrounded by bright, sociable colleagues.

 The figures below are for basic salaries (that is, excluding any extras you might be paid on top of your normal earnings).
 But some media groups give bonuses to experienced editors who increase the sales of newspapers, books and magazines.
 And some media groups will pay their freelance writers more if their articles are heavily clicked through online.

 Starting salaries for media apprenticeships and trainee schemes for school leavers

 There aren’t a huge number of opportunities in the media for school leavers, but among those that do exist: